 While you can have superstars within your team, it’s how they come together to create team success that matters.
 You want your team to be working towards a shared objective, not just one person’s agenda.
 Put the team before personal gains.
 If you’re not actively thinking and working towards team success, then you’re setting yourself up for failure.
-Because people who are selfish or self-centered might be successful for a short period of time, but won’t succeed in the long run.
+Because people who are selfish or self-centred might be successful for a short period of time, but they won’t succeed in the long run.
 It’s simply not sustainable.

 For example, Ronaldo is a very successful footballer.
 But has he won a World Cup?
 No. It takes a team to win a World Cup.
-In cricket, as well, there’s no point having just one umpire have a good game, because we’re going to be judged as a team.
+In cricket, as well, there’s no point in having just one umpire have a good game, because we’re going to be judged as a team.
 I’d have to plan to be successful, but also support my colleague to do his best as well.